Khyenle

 Join Us and Be Part of Khyenle

-Khyenle Guest House is located above Khyenle Art Center.
-Guests welcome to visit the Art Center during the opening hours (8:30am-7:00pm).
-A shared kitchen is located on the first floor where breakfast and dinner are served as the guest requires.
-A greenhouse is located behind the Khyenle guest house growing local vegetables for guests and artisans at Khyenle art center.
+Khyenle Guest House is located above the Khyenle Art Center.
+Guests are welcome to visit the Art Center during opening hours (8:30 AM–7:00 PM).
+A shared kitchen is located on the first floor, where breakfast and dinner are prepared upon request.
+Behind the guest house, a greenhouse grows local vegetables, providing fresh produce for guests and artisans at the Khyenle Art Center.

 Contact Us for Reservation